harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-sonatype-nexus.md

 You can use the [Nexus Publish Drone plugin](https://github.com/harness-community/drone-nexus-publish) in your CI pipelines to upload artifacts to [Sonatype Nexus Repository Manager](https://www.sonatype.com/products/sonatype-nexus-repository).

 You can also [upload artifacts to S3](./upload-artifacts-to-s-3-step-settings.md), [upload artifacts to GCS](./upload-artifacts-to-gcs-step-settings.md), and [upload artifacts to JFrog](./upload-artifacts-to-jfrog.md).
+For other upload locations, you can use a script in a [Run step](../run-ci-scripts/run-step-settings.md).

 ## Requirements